krestfield/docs/certdog/create_local_certificate_issuer.md

 * **CA Name**: Enter a name for this CA

-* **Key Store**: Choose from the drop down they Key Store that will be used to generate and store this CA's keys.
+* **Key Store**: Choose from the drop down the Key Store that will be used to generate and store this CA's keys.
 See [here to create a key store](keystores.html)

 * **Type**: You can create a Root CA (self-signed) or an Intermediate CA. A complete hierarchy of CAs can be configured with no limit to the chain length